 Although Jebbia has never stated Kruger as his source of inspiration for his brand’s now illustrious logo, the uncanny resemblance is an automatic giveaway.
 What I find most interesting about Supreme’s appropriation of Kruger’s work is the fact that they have taken the work of a feminist and anti-capitalist artist and profited off it, thereby promoting the same institution against which she protested so publicly.

 In 2013, Supreme hit Leah McSweeney of the brand “Married to the MOB” with a $10 million lawsuit for copyright infringement after McSweeney did a parody of the brand’s logo as “Supreme Bitch.”
 Just try and ignore the crippling irony for a second as what is most important in this was Kruger’s response.
 As Complex covered the story, they naturally wondered what the artist’s thoughts on this situation were, and to their questions, she responded in an email:

 “What a ridiculous clusterfuck of totally uncool jokers.
 I make my work about this kind of sadly foolish farce.
 I’m waiting for all of them to sue me for copyright infringement.”

-Kruger’s response to Supreme via a blank email with a Microsoft Word document attached, file name “fools.doc.
+- Kruger’s response to Supreme via a blank email with a Microsoft Word document attached, the file name “fools.doc.

 The misappropriation of her work serves as a conversation starter for artist-designer collaboration, and why artists should be given credit where credit is due.
 Alas, this is a conversation for another day.